Canadian stocks, dollar rises as Trudeau election victory clears uncertainty | ExBulletin

 The status quo has been well received by the market, said Sadiq Adatia, chief investment officer at BMO Asset Management.

-Investors are “happy to see that the economy will continue to move forward and that reopening plans will continue to evolve in the direction that is already in place,” said Adatia.
+Investors are happy to see that the economy will continue to move forward and that reopening plans will continue to move in the direction that is already in place, Adatia said.

 The Canadian dollar, which has been largely on the defensive since June, was trading up 0.2% at 1.2805 for the greenback, or 78.09 cents US.